danij/Forum/docker/README.md

 The forum can also be run using [Docker](https://www.docker.com/) containers.

+Before starting, please clone/download the repository and navigate to the current (`docker`) folder.

 ## Step 0 – Building the Image

 An image definition has been prepared.
 It is rather fat, encapsulating all the application services and dependencies